boazbk/tcs/lec_01_introduction.md

 That is, the task of multiplying two numbers $x,y$ that are between $10^{19}$ and $10^{20}$.
 Since in this case $n=20$, the grade-school algorithm ([gradeschoolalg](){.ref})  would use at most  $4n^2=1600$ single-digit operations, while repeated addition ([naivemultalg](){.ref}) would require at least $n\cdot y \geq 20\cdot 10^{19}$ single-digit operations.
 To understand the difference, consider that a human being can perform a single-digit operation in about 2 seconds, requiring just under an hour to complete the calculation of $x\times y$ using the grade-school algorithm.
-In contrast, even though it is more than a billion times faster than a human, a modern PC that computes $x\times y$ using  naïve iterated addition would require about $10^{20}/10^9 = 10^{11}$ seconds (which is more than three millenia!) to compute the same result.
+In contrast, even though it is more than a billion times faster than a human, a modern PC that computes $x\times y$ using  naïve iterated addition would require about $10^{20}/10^9 = 10^{11}$ seconds (which is more than three millennia!) to compute the same result.

 ::: {.remark title="Value vs. length of a number." #lengthofinput}